How to Know If Someone May Be Considering Suicide and What to Do

 Secondly, find a therapist or counselor for them to be in touch with.
 Identify others they can reach out to like family, friends, clergy, co-workers, their employee assistance program at work, school counselors, and/or coaches.

-After you’ve helped the person experiencing thoughts of suicide identify a network of support and services, follow up.
-Check in with them to see how they are doing.
-Call, text, email or meet up for a cup of coffee, or lunch.
+After you’ve helped the person experiencing thoughts of suicide identify a network of support and services, and follow up.
+Check-in with them to see how they are doing.
+Call, text, email, or meet up for a cup of coffee, or lunch.

 One more tip